EvelynTromp/manibot_crewAI_v2/README.md

 ## Important Notice

-This bot deals with real money on Manifold Markets.
-Always start with small amounts and monitor the bot's behavior carefully.
-The authors are not responsible for any financial losses.
+This bot deals with fake money on Manifold Markets (mana).

 ## Prerequisites